How to Use Fibonacci Retracement?

 • Go short (sell) on a retracement at a Fibonacci resistance level when the market is in a DOWNTREND.

-In practice, the numbers and formulas that feed into your retracement levels may allow you to predict future price points.
+The mathematical harmony of Fibonacci numbers and formulas could enable you to anticipate future price points.
 This is extremely useful information for any forex trading strategy.
 Fibonacci retracement levels rule!

 • A Swing High is a candlestick with at least two lower highs on both the left and right of itself.